CGI vs. In-Camera Effects

 • SFX vs. VFX: Two Effects Artists Discuss the Differences Between Practical & CGI

-At the Los Angeles Film School, we offer animation programs with degrees in visual effects, game art, and computer animation, helping you discover the possibilities of groundbreaking CGI techniques as well as the ever-relevant use of practical effects.
+At The Los Angeles Film School, we offer online and campus animation programs with degree concentrations in visual effects, game art, character animation, and environments & character design.
+We want to help you discover the possibilities of groundbreaking CGI techniques as well as the ever-relevant use of practical effects.